lmc-eu/spirit-design-system/packages/web/src/scss/components/Dropdown/README.md

 [What are deprecations?][readme-deprecations]

-## Feature Flag: Enhanced Shadow

-The enhanced shadow feature is disabled by default.
-To enable it, either set the `$dropdown-enable-enhanced-shadow` Sass feature flag to `true` or use the `spirit-dropdown-enable-enhanced-shadow` CSS class on any parent of the dropdown.

-For more info, see main [README][readme-feature-flags].

-### ⚠️ DEPRECATION NOTICE

-The enhanced shadow will replace current shadow in the next major release.

-[What are deprecations?][readme-deprecations]

 ## JavaScript

 There are two options here.
 Use the trigger element as an anchor or wrap the menu together with the trigger into a `.DropdownWrapper` class.